OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 }
 ```

-Some allow list validators have also been predefined in various open source packages that you can leverage.
+Some white list validators have also been predefined in various open source packages that you can leverage.
 For example:

 - [Apache Commons Validator](http://commons.apache.org/proper/commons-validator/)